XSecurity/XSecurity/checker/BUILD_CLANG_AND_HELP.md

 ### Building Clang with XSecurity Checkers

-For your working environment readily available to contribute to XSecurity please proceed with the following guide.
+For your working environment readily available to contribute to XSecurity,carry on with this guide.

 ##### PREPARATION
 _____________________________